Vyral/base-template/_posts/2019-05-17-should-you-sell-your-home-or-rent-it-out.md

 First, you’ll need to consider how converting a home that was once your primary residence into a rental property will impact your taxes. **Single homeowners who have lived in the property as a &nbsp;primary residence for two of the last five years can sell the home for up to $250,000 tax-free**, and married homeowners who’ve lived in a property for that same length of time can sell tax-free for twice as much: up to $500,000.&nbsp;

 The next factor you’ll need to think about is whether you’re prepared to act as a landlord.
 The passive income you can earn from converting your home into a rental property is certainly attractive, but the job of a landlord isn’t without challenges.
-Thankfully, there are companies out there specifically designed to homeowners like you.
+Thankfully, there are companies out there specifically designed for homeowners like you.
 If you want to rent out a property but aren’t thrilled about becoming a landlord, then hiring a property management company may be the perfect solution.

 {% include pullquote.html %}